Donnzh/intercomBlog/README.md

-A mocked intercom blog project using react redux starter kit
+An imitation of intercom blog web [WIP] using react redux starter kit

 ## Table of Contents